NoXPhasma/protondb_faq/README.md

 - Solus: Disable the native-runtime in their "[linux-steam-integration-tool](https://raw.githubusercontent.com/solus-project/linux-steam-integration/master/.github/LSI_Settings.png)"

-## My game crashes after a while but works fine without esync
+## My game crashes after a while but works fine without esync:

 Most issues with esync are related to the limited amount of opened files.
 Before reporting issues with esync, check if the command `ulimit -Hn` reports much more than 4096.
 If not, you can follow [these instructions](https://github.com/zfigura/wine/blob/esync/README.esync) to raise the limit.

-## The game doesn't show any text
+## The game doesn't show any text!

-Some games need Windows fonts to be installed.
-Since Proton version [3.16-4](https://github.com/ValveSoftware/Proton/wiki/Changelog#316-4) this will be done for you automatically.
-If you are using Proton 3.7, see if switching to version 3.16-4 or higher fixes your problem.
+Some games need Windows core fonts to be installed.
+Since Proton version [3.16-4](https://github.com/ValveSoftware/Proton/wiki/Changelog#316-4) this will be done for you automatically, so you needn't worry.
+However, if you are using Proton 3.7, see if switching to version 3.16-4 or higher fixes this problem.

-To change the Proton version, go to the Steam settings and then to the tab Steam Play.
-You need to activate the option "Use this tool instead of game-specific selections from Steam".
-Then you can chose the Proton version in the drop down menu.
+To change the Proton version per-game, go to the properties for your game (right click your game -> properties), and then go the tab "Steam Play".
+You need to activate the option "Force the use of a specific Steam Play Tool".
+Then you can choose the Proton version in the drop down menu.

-## Some games like Witcher 3 have missing textures/enemies
+## Some games like The Witcher 3 have missing textures/enemies:

-This is fixed since DXVK Version [0.90](https://github.com/doitsujin/dxvk/releases/tag/v0.90) and Vulkan 1.1.88.
+This has been fixed since DXVK Version [0.90](https://github.com/doitsujin/dxvk/releases/tag/v0.90) and Vulkan 1.1.88.
 Nvidia users need at least driver version 415.22, and AMD users need at least Mesa version 18.3.

 ## Why do some games stutter at the beginning?